bjornedstrom/python-sha3/README.md

 The module is written as a Python C extension on top of optimized implementation available on the Keccak website.
 This yields better performance than the pure Python implementation that is available.
 The code is tested on various versions of Python 2 and 3.

+## Please Note

+The FIPS202 specification is slightly different from the Keccak version that won the SHA-3 competition a few years ago.
+Many of the "sha3" or "keccak" libraries out there (including many for Python) are not FIPS202 compatible, so they compute different results.

+This module aims to be FIPS202 compatible.

 ## Usage

 ### SHA-3